Gambling and online casinos in Qatar

 Economic aspect

-therefore, the legalization of casinos is not seen as a source of profit.
+Qatar has huge oil and gas revenues, so legalising casinos is not seen as a source of profit.

-The country receives stable income from energy exports and tourism,
+The country receives stable income from energy exports and tourism, and religious norms take precedence over economic ones.

-However, experts believe- that if the neighboring UAE successfully launches legalized casinos,
+However, experts believe that if the neighboring UAE successfully launches legalized casinos, Qatar may be forced to revise its policies in order to remain competitive in entertainment.

 Prospects